atk4/data/README.md

 }
 ```

-And use distinctive logic when using various vendors:
+and use distinctive logic when using various vendors:

 ```
 class Model_Order extends atk4\data\Model